gohugoio/hugo/docs/content/tools/index.md

 ***

-## Editor plugins

-If you still want to use an editor, look at these plugins to automate your workflow.

-### Sublime Text

-- [Hugofy](https://github.com/akmittal/Hugofy) - Hugofy is a plugin for Sublime Text 3 to make life easier to use Hugo static site generator.

-***

 ## Search

 A static site with a dynamic search function?
 Yes.
 Alternatively to embeddable scripts from Google or other search engines you can provide your visitors a custom search by indexing your content files directly.